Category:

 Technical

-co-operation with big players outside of Japan is also impossible to
+co-operation with big players outside of Japan is impossible to

-realize because of the perpetual fear of bringing them into the
+realize because of the company's perpetual fear of bringing these players into the

-When under siege, the company will hold on to the domestic market at the expense of the export market, wasting years of efforts by individuals in foreign markets.
+When under siege, the company's survival instinct is to hold on to the domestic market at the expense of the export market, wasting years of efforts by individuals in foreign markets.

 (III)